Skip to content

 7. Optimizing the weights

-Inside the training loop, the trainable components are fed the collated batches from the dataloader by calling the TorchComponent.module_forward methods to compute the losses.
+Inside the training loop, the trainable components are fed the collated batches from the dataloader by calling the TorchComponent.forward method (via a simple call) to compute the losses.
 In the case we train a multi-task model (not in this tutorial), the outputs of shared embedding are reused between components, we enable caching by wrapping this step in a cache context.
 The training loop is otherwise carried in a similar fashion to a standard pytorch training loop

 with nlp.cache():